 Parameter Serial Port Usage none The serial port is not used login console The serial port is used to open a console which can be accessed with a serial terminal client from the other side.
-It will provide helpful bootup and kernel messages and spawns a login shell, so that users can login to the system. device server The serial port will be exposed over a TCP/IP port and can be used to implement a Serial/IP gateway. modem bridge Bridges the Serial Interface to the Modem TTY of an intergrated WWAN Modem. modem emulator Emulates a classical AT command driven modem on the serial interface.
+It will provide helpful bootup and kernel messages and spawns a login shell, so that users can login to the system.
+If more than one serial inrterface is available, one serial interface can be configured as 'login console' at a time. device server The serial port will be exposed over a TCP/IP port and can be used to implement a Serial/IP gateway. modem bridge Bridges the Serial Interface to the Modem TTY of an intergrated WWAN Modem. modem emulator Emulates a classical AT command driven modem on the serial interface.
 See http://wiki.netmodule.com/app-notes/hayes-modem-at-simulator for detailed information.
 SDK The serial port will be reserved for SDK scripts.